An Old-School Boozer

 I had drunk with people I had never met before and shared stories over numerous pints of well-kept local ale.

 Take a trip to The White Lion in Apsley.
 Venture beyond the frosted windows.
-Peak around the stained glass booths.
-You might fall down a very beery rabbit hole…
+Peak around the stained glass booths and you might just fall down a very beery rabbit hole…